Bible College of Wales, Sketty: History

 Rees Howells was director of the college until his death in 1950.
 He was succeeded by his son Samuel Rees Howells who led the college until a year before his death in 2004.
-Alan Scotland was hand-picked by Samuel to lead the college into a new era.
+The college continued to run under Alan Scotland.
+In July 2009 the Bible College of Wales saw its last graduation.
+In September 2009, the college operations moved to Rugby under the name Trinity School of Ministry and was run by Global Horizons.